EEC193AB-master/kartikp7LabA1/README.md

 - Program correctness: 90%
 - Program usability & design: 10%

 This is an individual assignment, so you must work alone.
 Please avoid excessive collaboratation.
+Please do not use code from SORT repo, only the `sort.py` provided in your repository.

 ### Program Corectness